chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_custom_parameters.rst

      config[key] || Chef::Config[:knife][key]
    end

-Default values must be managed manually until support for |chef 10| is removed, for example, like this:
+Default values must be managed manually until support for |chef client| 10 is removed, for example, like this:

 .. code-block:: ruby